 You can explore the scenic grounds and the castle free of cost.
 Great value day out in Hertfordshire right there!
 Except you should definitely go and spend the money you’ve saved on a nice dinner nearby afterwards.
 It’s what Queen Elizabeth would’ve wanted.

-If you’re a history buff, this is one of the best days out in Hertfordshire there is.
+If you’re a history buff, this is one of the best day trips in Hertfordshire there is.
 And if you like castles, check out this list of the best castles in England – see how many you’ve been to!

 8. Lee Valley Regional Park